Dr. Amy Gutmann

 As the leader of Philadelphia's largest private employer, Dr. Gutmann heads one of the Commonwealth's most powerful economic engines, with an estimated total economic impact of $14 billion annually in Pennsylvania.
 As part of that impact, the University has made substantial and far-reaching investments in its own physical infrastructure.
 Penn's campus master plan, Penn Connects, has added nearly 4 million square feet of space to campus since 2006 while increasing open space on campus by 25 percent.
 Penn Park received the Design Champion Award in 2012, with Design Philadelphia calling it an "urban sanctuary" in Philadelphia.

-Prior to her appointment as Penn's President, Gutmann served as Provost at Princeton University, where she also was the Laurance S. Rockefeller University Professor of Politics.
-She was the founding Director of the University Center for Human Values, an eminent multi-disciplinary center that supports teaching, scholarship and public discussion of ethics and human values.
-She served as Princeton's Dean of the Faculty from 1995-97 and as Academic Advisor to the President from 1997-98.
-In 2000, she was awarded the President's Distinguished Teaching Award by Princeton University.
+Prior to her appointment at Penn, Dr. Gutmann served as Provost at Princeton University, where she also was the Laurance S. Rockefeller University Professor of Politics.
+She was the Founding Director of the University Center for Human Values, an eminent, multidisciplinary center that supports teaching, scholarship and public discussion of ethics and human values.
+Also at Princeton, she served as Dean of the Faculty and as Academic Advisor to the President, and was awarded the President's Distinguished Teaching Award.

-Gutmann graduated magna cum laude from Harvard-Radcliffe College.
+Dr. Gutmann graduated magna cum laude from Harvard-Radcliffe College.
 She earned her master's degree in Political Science from the London School of Economics and her doctorate in Political Science from Harvard University.
 She is married to Michael W. Doyle, the Harold Brown Professor of Law and International Affairs at Columbia University.
-Their daughter, Abigail Gutmann Doyle, is an Assistant Professor of Chemistry at Princeton University.
-Their son-in-law, Jakub Jurek, is an Assistant Professor of Economics at Princeton University.
+Their daughter, Abigail Gutmann Doyle, is Associate Professor of Chemistry at Princeton University.
+Their son-in-law, Jakub Jurek, is Assistant Professor of Economics at Princeton University.